-Well, there are multiple ways you can store apple long-term.
-That way you can purchase or harvest them in season and make them last for a long term.
+Well, there are multiple ways you can store apples long-term.
+That way you can purchase or harvest them in season and make them last for the long term.
 And, if you are someone that prefers to shop weekly, there are also ways you can do to preserve your apples for a shorter period.

 If you shop at your grocery store on a weekly or bi-weekly basis, you are probably interested in how you can save some money on your grocery budget.
 The best way to save money is to not waste food.

-So how do you not waste?
+How do you not waste?
 You learn proper storage techniques so food doesn’t spoil too fast.
-For apples the storage techniques are pretty simple.
+For apples, the storage techniques are pretty simple.

 Here is how you properly store apples in order to prolong their life: